 Increasingly I think this pope’s motto should have been “go and learn what this means: I desire mercy.”
 (Matthew 9:13)

-Forgiveness, and the recognition that people can sin and then repent and live faithful lives with the help of God’s grace, is a basic tenet of Christianity.
+Forgiveness, and the recognition that people can sin and then repent and live faithful lives with the help of God’s grace, is so basic a tenet of Christianity I’m not sure I understand why people are having difficulty with this.
 When a friend of mine suggested that “even if” the priest in question had repented, “he should not be in such a position of prominence.
 It gives scandal!”
 I disagreed.
 To proclaim a Gospel of Mercy and then only permit a man or woman who has converted their lives in Christ to assume lesser or menial positions is to say we do not trust our own teaching — Christ’s own teaching — about mercy.
 The pope is correct; by that way of thinking, Peter would never have been given the keys to the kingdom.
 We are the church of Saint Mary Magdalene and Saint Paul; sinners who were first forgiven and then trusted with prominence.

 I understand some folks’ concerns that perhaps Francis is too heavy on the mercy and too light on the justice side of things — and certainly the cross itself teaches us that both must be held in balance.
 But this is still a pretty fresh papacy.
 The sense I’m getting is that Francis means to scrape some long-attached barnacles from the Barque of Peter, so we can see what the deeper hues of Justice and Mercy look like; he’s readying it to travel some rough, challenging waters.